Law library: Private law libraries

 Some law firms and corporate legal departments maintain in-house libraries, the size and content of which vary depending on the practice area and needs of the organization.
 These libraries would rarely, if ever, be available to individuals outside the organization, although in some locales law firm librarians have informal lending agreements between firms.
 Private law libraries often participate in the AALL's Private Law Librarians & Information Professionals Special Interest Section.

+Foreign, comparative, and international law librarian

+A foreign, comparative, and international law librarian, also known as FCIL librarian, is a law librarian specialist who works specifically with three primary varieties of extra-jurisdictional law.
+FCIL librarians work with foreign law, comparative law, and international law.
+Foreign laws are the laws of any international jurisdiction.
+Comparative laws are “the scholarly study of the similarities and differences between the legal systems of different jurisdictions.”
+International law is the law of international organizations, such as the United Nations, and the laws between nations, such as those established by treaty.